slaclab/sdf-docs/accounts-and-access.md

 ## How do I SSH?  :id=ssh

-We recommend that connect to our load balanced SSH service at
+We recommend that you connect to our load balanced SSH service at

 ```
 sdf-login.slac.stanford.edu
 ```

+?> __Note:__ Our load balanced endpoint at `sdf-login` does not currently forward kerberised keys, as such only password and ssh-key authentication is support at this time.

 Otherwise, you can also log in individually to our current pool of servers at